 4 Career Sectors in South Carolina With Great Opportunities

 Many South Carolina employers have a challenge meeting their staffing needs.
-In fact, 45 percent of jobs in the state are "critical-needs jobs," which means they involve performing services that are essential to South Carolina's residents.
-But only 29 percent of people in South Carolina's workforce have the right training to fill those positions.1 As a result, employers in many important industries are actively seeking qualified workers.
+According to the South Carolina Chamber of Commerce, 45 percent of jobs in the state are "critical-needs jobs," which means they involve performing services that are essential to South Carolina's residents.
+But only 29 percent of people in South Carolina's workforce have the right training to fill those positions.
+As a result, employers in many important industries are actively seeking qualified workers.

 So, where will you find many of those opportunities?
 Check out the job sectors below.

-The projected annual job openings below are for the period between 2016 and 2026 in South Carolina.2 The average annual earnings figures are for South Carolina as of May 2018.3
+The projected annual job openings below are based on data from SC Works Online Services for the period between 2016 and 2026.
+The average annual earnings figures are for South Carolina as of May 2018, according to the Occupational Employment Statistics program.

-The healthcare and social assistance sector in South Carolina is expected to add 51,989 new jobs from 2016 to 2026, an increase of over 21 percent.2 What's behind this rapid growth?
-A big factor is that the average age of South Carolina residents is rising: The fastest-growing demographic in the state is that of people over 85.4 This age group often needs more medical care, which in turn creates a need for more healthcare workers.
+According to SC Works Online Services, the healthcare and social assistance sector in South Carolina is expected to add 51,989 new jobs from 2016 to 2026, an increase of over 21 percent.
+What's behind this rapid growth?
+A big factor is that the average age of South Carolina residents is rising: The fastest-growing demographic in the state is that of people over 85.
+This age group often needs more medical care, which in turn creates a need for more healthcare workers.

 What kind of healthcare careers will be in demand?
 Take a look at some examples: